TsavyPrince/miratope/README.md

-# tacochoron
+# miratope
 A renderer for polytopes.
+Known internally as Tacochoron.